alg/family_hut/README.md

 * Members can leave comments on photos
 * Activity log shows entries for album creation, photo uploads and comments
 * Time zones and i18n (currently English and Russian) are supported
+* Collective blog with a feature to delete your own posts that are up to one hour old

 What's Planned
 ==============